-- For the activity on community norms in Meeting 20, choose questions and responses from the survey that reflect community norms. - For the activity on personal beliefs in Meeting 21, make the picture cards and a list of community norms that support sexual violence, based on information from the survey.
+- For the activity on community norms in Meeting 20, choose questions and responses from the survey that reflect community norms. - For the activity on personal beliefs in Meeting 21, make the picture cards and a list of community norms that support teenage pregnancy and child marriage, based on information from the survey.

-Community beliefs about FGM and child marriage
+Community beliefs about teenage pregnancy and child marriage